duneroadrunner/SaferCPlusPlus/README.md

 ### TRegisteredNotNullPointer
-Same as TRegisteredPointer, but cannot be constructed to a null_ptr value.
+Same as TRegisteredPointer, but cannot be constructed to a null value.

 ### TRegisteredFixedPointer
 Same as TRegisteredNotNullPointer, but cannot be re-targeted after construction (basically a "const TRegisteredNotNullPointer").
 It is essentially a functional equivalent of a C++ reference and is a recommended type to be used for safe parameter passing by reference.